CluedoDZCL/Cluedo/README.md

 Before finishing the hypothesis/accusation, the suspect pawn and weapon pawn are going to be moved to the room where the hypothesis/accusation is raised.

+# Testing
+When running Junit answer yes and ok to each window to complete the testing.